palkan/action_policy/docs/testing.md

 #### Active Record relation example

-There is no single rule on how to test scopes, 'cause it dependes on the _nature_ of the scope.
+There is no single rule on how to test scopes, 'cause it depends on the _nature_ of the scope.

 Here's an example of RSpec tests for Active Record scoping rules: